 Other legislation which creates obligations for STC People relevant to this Code is set out in Appendix 1.

 If there is any conflict between this Code and any applicable legislation, the legislation will take precedence.
-Code of Conduct and Ethics.

 2. What is the purpose and application of this Code?